Permanganic acid: Preparation and structure

 The sulfuric acid used must be dilute; reactions of permanganates with concentrated sulfuric acid yield the anhydride, manganese heptoxide.

 Permanganic acid has also been prepared through the reaction of hydrofluorosilicic acid with potassium permanganate, through electrolysis, and through hydrolysis of manganese heptoxide, though the last route often results in explosions.

 Crystalline permanganic acid has been prepared at low temperatures as the dihydrate, HMnO_{4}·2H_{2}O.

-Although its structure has not been verified spectroscopically or crystallographically, HMnO_{4} is assumed to be adopt a tetrahedral structure akin to that for perchloric acid.
+Although its structure has not been verified spectroscopically or crystallographically, HMnO_{4} is assumed to adopt a tetrahedral structure akin to that for perchloric acid.

 Reactions

 As a strong acid, HMnO_{4} is deprotonated to form the intensely purple coloured permanganates.
 Potassium permanganate, KMnO_{4}, is a widely used, versatile and powerful oxidising agent.

 Permanganic acid solutions are unstable, and gradually decompose into manganese dioxide, oxygen, and water, with initially formed manganese dioxide catalyzing further decomposition.
 Decomposition is accelerated by heat, light, and acids.
 Concentrated solutions decompose more rapidly than dilute.